 LUCKY ESCAPE ON KENYATTA AVENUE

-It’s a sad reality indeed that this is happening and apparently under the keen eye of the ever curious Kenyans who will just stand there (apparently minding their own business) and just watch as the drama unfolds and go narrate the story to their friends, or even much worse take photos and post them on social media with some catchy captions, but that was just an innocent victim being harassed they could have helped.
+It’s a sad reality indeed that this is happening and apparently under the keen eye of the ever curious Kenyans who will just stand there (apparently minding their own business) and just watch as the drama unfolds and go narrate the story to their friends, or even much worse take photos and post them on social media with some catchy captions.
+This was just an innocent victim being harassed; they could have helped.

 MANY CASES UNREPORTED?

 It seems like street urchins and muggers are now not the only goons that Nairobi residents should worry about when walking along the streets.
 Prostitution remains illegal according to the laws of Kenya and it’s unfortunate that the vice is taking place, much worse theft is being perpetrated in the process as well and nobody is doing anything about it.

 The authorities should address the issue and take all necessary measures to ensure that Nairobians are safe because there could be so many cases that go unreported.
 In the meantime all the Kenya Forum can say is BEWARE!